Entanglement Propagation in Integrable Heisenberg Chains from a New Lens

 with $\mathcal{K}_d(s)=\eval{\underset{{\substack{z_d=0}}}{\mathbf{Res}}\big(z_d^{-1}{\mathcal{K}_q(z_d,z_a,s)}\big )}_{z_a=1}$.
 One can show that $\Tilde{\mathcal{Q}}_q(s)$ is the determinant of the reduced density matrix of spin $q$, in the Laplace domain \cite{QCTF}.
 These residues can easily be found upon expanding the $\star$ multiplication in (\ref{main}) using (\ref{400}), which gives the following dynamical entanglement measure: \begin{widetext}

 \end{widetext} This equation provides the frequency spectrum of the dynamical entanglement of spin $q$.
 By taking the inverse Laplace transform, one finds the entanglement time-evolution of each spin, which is shown in Figure \ref{fig:my_label0} for $N=33$ spins.
-Note that the poles of this function (\ref{ent}) has the inversion symmetry $m_i \leftrightarrow -m_i$ and also the $m_1 \leftrightarrow m_4$, $m_2 \leftrightarrow m_3$ symmetries.
+Note that the poles of this function (\ref{ent}) have the inversion symmetries $m_i \leftrightarrow -m_i$ and also the $m_1 \leftrightarrow m_4$, and $m_2 \leftrightarrow m_3$ symmetries.

 \textit{Analysis-} We will present two different analyses of equation (\ref{ent}), respectively in the frequency and time domains.
 The relation (\ref{ent}) shows that the entanglement frequency components (poles of $\Tilde{\mathcal{Q}}_q(s)$) must be upper-bounded by $|s|<\frac{4\mathbf{J}}{\hbar}$.
-Importantly, as will be demonstrated, the frequencies in the upper half region, $\frac{2\mathbf{J}}{\hbar}<|s|<\frac{4\mathbf{J}}{\hbar}$, are highly (polynomially in $N$) suppressed and therefore negligible in the $N \rightarrow \infty$ limit.
-To produce these frequencies on the higher end of the spectrum, cooperative addition of all four terms in the frequency argument (i.e., $\cos(\frac{2\pi}{N}m_i)$) is required, which necessarily rules that $m_2\neq m_4$.
+Importantly, as will be demonstrated, the frequencies in the upper half region, $\frac{2\mathbf{J}}{\hbar}<|s|<\frac{4\mathbf{J}}{\hbar}$, are highly suppressed, polynomially in $N$, and therefore negligible in the $N \rightarrow \infty$ limit.
+To produce these frequencies on the higher end of the spectrum, cooperative addition of all four terms in the frequency argument (i.e., $\cos(\frac{2\pi}{N}m_i)$) is required, which necessarily demands that $m_2\neq m_4$.
 In this case, the inner summation over $p$ will lead to: